-David St. Jacques, 56, was indicted on one count of possession of child pornography.
-St. Jacques was charged by criminal complaint and arrested in September 2020, and has been in custody since.
+David St. Jacques, 56, pleaded guilty to one count of possession of child pornography.
+U.S. District Court Judge Patti B. Saris scheduled sentencing for Sept.
+24, 2021.
+St. Jacques was charged by criminal complaint and has been in custody since his arrest in September 2020.
+St. Jacques was subsequently indicted by a federal grand jury in November 2020.

-According to the charging documents, a search of St. Jacques's residence on Sept.
-29, 2020 resulted in seizure of a computer, three phones and one thumb drive.
-St Jacques had allegedly destroyed at least two other drives and attempted to destroy one of his phones when agents arrived to execute the warrant.
-St. Jacques admitted to exchanging child pornography with other individuals on various chatting applications, and child pornography was discovered during the on scene review of devices that were still intact.
+A search of St. Jacques's residence on Sept.
+29, 2020 resulted in the seizure of a computer, three phones and one thumb drive.
+St Jacques destroyed at least two other drives and attempted to destroy one of his phones when agents arrived to execute the warrant.
+St. Jacques admitted to exchanging child pornography with other individuals on various chatting applications, and child pornography was discovered during the forensic review of devices that were still intact.